Course description

 Instructor:Godwin, R. (rtg77)

 Restrictions:Enrollment limited to: non-Dyson students.
-Only AEM 2225 will satisfy the Dyson major requirements.
-Students who will be applying for internal transfer to Dyson should not take this course.
+Only AEM 2225 can count towards the Dyson major requirements.
+Students who will be applying for internal transfer should not take this course.

 Eligibility: